google/pprof/doc/README.md

 * **-weblist= _regex_:** Generates a source/assembly combined annotated listing for functions matching *regex*, and starts a web browser to display it.

+## Comparing profiles

+pprof can subtract one profile's samples from another in order to compare them.
+For that, use the **-diff_base= _profile_** option, where *profile* is the filename or URL for the profile to be subtracted (referred to as the base profile).
+When using this mode, percentages reported in the output will be relative to the total of the base profile.
+To separate samples that are part of the diff base profile from those in the source profile, a string tag, "base"="1" is added to all samples in the base profile.
+This means that if one saves the merged profile and looks at it again with pprof, it will still be treated as a profile with a diff base.
+It also means that any other samples which also have this tag will be treated as part of the diff base profile.

+If one is interested in the relative differences between the source and base profiles (for example, which profile has a larger percentage of CPU time used in a particular function), it can be useful to use the **-normalize** option.
+With this option, the source profile is scaled so that the total of samples in the source profile is equal to the total of samples in the base profile prior to merging the profiles.

+When comparing two cumulative profiles, for example two contention profiles collected from the same program at different times, use the **-base** flag in place of the **-diff_base** flag.
+When this flag is used and no negative values appear in the merged profile when aggregated at the address-level, which would be the case when comparing cummulative profiles collected from the same program, percentages reported will be relative to the the difference between the total for the source profile and the total for the base profile.
+In the general case, percentages will be relative to the total of the absolute value of all samples when aggregated at the address level.

 # Fetching profiles

 pprof can read profiles from a file or directly from a URL over http.
 Its native